What Does Rain Symbolize in the Bible?

 One of the most common ways rain shows up in the Bible is in reference to the blessings of God.

 Psalm 147 offers a great example of this symbolism of rain.
-It represents the many blessings God bestows on His people.
+This symbol of God represents the many blessings God bestows on His people.
 “Sing to the Lord with thanksgiving; make melody to our God on the lyre!
 He covers the heavens with clouds; He prepares rain for the earth; He makes grass grow on the hills” (Psalm 147:7-8, ESV).

-Here are some ways that rain appears in the positive sense that reflect God’s blessing:
+Here are some ways that rain appears in the positive sense that reflect part of God’s blessing:

 • showers of blessing